ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 from st_read('census_blocks/tl_2024_06_tabblock20.dbf');
 ```

-To load the California district data, you will have to read the `geojson` file you:
+To load the California district data, you will have to read the GeoJSON file you downloaded:

 ```sql {title="Load CA district map"}
 create view ca_districts as